vhoulbreque/road-simulator/README.md

 ```

 White object gives a range of white-ish colors to draw the lines.
 They may not appear exactly white on the images.
-There exists three colors for now (Yellow, White and DarkShadow).
+There exists three colors for now (Yellow, White and DarkShadow) and a generic Color class.
 You can add more colors by replicating the yellow example.

 Now, let's generate the images.
 We just need to write: